-London Rebelling, the video.
+London Rebelling.
 Activists tell XR’s story during the International Rebellion

 The International Rebellion took place in 60 cities around the world between 7 and 20 October 2019.
-Extinction Rebellion activists tell their stories from London, the heart of the radical, nonviolent environmental movement, in a video.
+Extinction Rebellion activists tell their stories from London, at the heart of the radical, nonviolent environmental movement.

 - What is Extinction Rebellion, the new radical and non-violent environmental group